taitulism/Bootstruct/README.md

 │   └── A
 │       └── B
 ```
-The "A" controller is **the target**-controller for requests to `/A` (and `/A/whatever`).
+The **"A"** controller is **the target**-controller for requests to `/A` (and `/A/whatever`).
-The "A" controller is **a parent**-controller for requests to `/A/B` (and `/A/B/whatever`).
+The **"A"** controller is **a parent**-controller for requests to `/A/B` (and `/A/B/whatever`).

-Controllers can have 2 chains of methods they execute in each case: a target-chain and a parent-chain.
+Controllers can have two chains of methods they execute in each case: a target-chain and a parent-chain.
 When you name an entry with a reserved name you actually mount its exported function on one of these chains when each method has its own place.
 Some reserved methods belong to one chain, some belong to the other and some goes in both chains.

 Controller chart flow:
 ![Controller Chart-Flow](https://raw.githubusercontent.com/taitulism/Bootstruct/master/controller-chart-flow.png)